kafi350/FakeAudio-Detection-and-Generation/README.md

+#FakeAudio

-#It is a fake audio detection application
+It is a fake audio detection application